belbert/VCVTB/The Book of VCVTB.md

 VCVTB is pending for a NonCommercial creative Commons License.
 Feel free to use and adapt the code, but please make a reference.
 It is greatly appreciated.
-For now you can refer to this github page, once a paper is accepted, please use this as a reference.
+For now you can refer to this github page, once a paper is accepted, please refer to the paper.

 Don't forget to include the below EnergyPlus reference if you are planning to redistribute adapted versions.